sandeep-krishnamurthy/keras/docs/mxnet_backend/installation.md

 ```
 Next, get hands-on by training a simple Multi Layer Perceptron (MLP) model for handwritten digit recognition using MNIST dataset.

-# 4 Train a simple handwritten digit recognition model
+## 4 Train a simple handwritten digit recognition model

-In this section, to verify the installation, let us get more hands on training a simple Multi Layer Perceptron (MLP) model for handwritten digit recognition using MNIST dataset.
+In this section you will verify the Keras-MXNet installation and try out training a simple Multi-Layer Perceptron (MLP) model.

 [awslabs/keras-apache-mxnet/examples](https://github.com/awslabs/keras-apache-mxnet/tree/master/examples) already consists of code to train the model.
 For simplicity, we only submit the model training job as a black box to see the training in action and do not focus on teaching what the model does.